aiven/aiven-docs/docs/products/kafka/howto/kafka-sasl-auth.md

    avn service list
    ```

-   Note of the `SERVICE_NAME` corresponding to your Aiven for Apache Kafka service.
+   Note the `SERVICE_NAME` corresponding to your Aiven for Apache Kafka service.

 1. Enable SASL authentication: